pmcgover/24dev-demo/README.md

 * Users can install 24dev applications to a live OSGeo DVD, flash drive or virtual machine by running one administrative installation script.
 * Users can re-run the install script to update profiles, and accept different 24dev-* programs.
-The install script also creates backups and purges application log files.
+The install script also creates a backup and purges application log files.
 * Users can test their programs with the [regressionTester](24dev-demo/apps/regressionTester) application and have statistics and Pass/Fail results published to the: [Project-Sumary.md](Project-Summary.md).
 * Scripts can display applicable license and README.md files.
 * All user applications are expected to have a bin, docs, logs, output and output/goodtests folders/files.
-* Users are encouraged to fork their own customized releases via github renamed as: 24dev-[myForkName].
+* Users are encouraged to create their own customized releases via github renamed as: 24dev-[myForkName].

 ## Installing 24dev-demo to an OSGeo Live DVD system
 * Download the latest version of the [24dev-demo release](https://github.com/pmcgover/24dev-demo/releases)